 However, it doesn’t mean I don’t like tea.

-The smell alone was a tad difficult to handle for me but nothing compared to what I saw floating on the water when we were getting on the boat.
+The smell of that old harbor alone was a tad difficult to handle for me but nothing compared to what I saw floating on the water when we were getting on the boat.
 I honestly didn’t see it coming and until now, the image is still somehow stuck in my head.

 I’m forever glad that it never bothers me more than necessary and I can go on with my life as normal as before but I don’t think I will ever forget that day.
 It was one of those times when reality bit me and opened my eyes!